Let's Create Memories Together.

-The first step towards a successful engagement session is working with a photographer you can trust.
+The first step towards a successful engagement session is working with an engagement photographer you can trust.
 Most people are not used to being in front of the camera, and experienced photographers know that!
-Your photographer has your best interests at heart and trust that they know what they’re doing; no worries!
-They will help you look great in front of the camera even if you are a little nervous at first.
+Your photographer has your best interests at heart, and trust that they know what they’re doing; no worries!
+They will help you look great in front of the camera, even if you are a little nervous at first.
 Your photographer knows how to capture moments in a natural way while helping you look fabulous.
 Trust their vision and their prompts!

 Don’t Be Afraid to Show Some PDA

 You’re engaged to your favorite person ever, so don’t be afraid to show a little affection during your session!
 Let yourself get caught up in the moment and forget you’re even in front of the camera.
 Even if it’s a little hard to show PDA at first, remember that the goal of an engagement session is to document a special time in your relationship.
 Try not to overthink it; just show affection as you would organically.
 You’ll love having images that show the two of you interacting naturally.

 Not a fan of posing for photos?
 No worries!
 Sometimes the best images come when you’re not posed for a picture at all.
 I always love the in-between moments when a couple is just being themselves and not worrying about how they look.
 The best “poses” come from actions that come naturally to you—playing with each other’s hands, hair, or face.
 This is where PDA will come in effortlessly!
 Don’t be afraid to get touchy-feely with each other.
 It will help you feel a little less awkward and add a personal, intimate touch to your images.

 How to Choose the Right Time of Day